 From here, we repeat the process regularly to incorporate ‘new news’ on the subject and ensure we’re tracking how our view is changing.
 This informs whether we need to alter our position, and should we need to, we could start to discuss how.

 How we’re applying this to Brexit

 Since Brexit first burst onto the political stage, we’ve been applying all of the principles we’ve described.
 We started applying them in the run up to the vote, which allowed us to manage portfolios effectively through the period where the result was announced.

 And we’ll continue to do so, tracking the negotiations and political movements with the expectation that a clearer picture will gradually begin to emerge.

 We talk about Brexit every day, since it features on the news agenda and in market views with the same frequency.
 Most of this information is grouped together and fed back into our review process to guide our thinking.
 Only developments that are seen as having the potential to significantly impact our investment position would lead us to consider making changes more reactively than that.

 In all, this means we can feel confident in our position despite the long shadow of uncertainty that’s come to define Brexit as a concept.
 Our portfolios take a global view of investing, and just as we did around the EU referendum result, our team are able to diversify our portfolios’ risk across a wide range of global assets.

 You can expect us to continue managing and monitoring Brexit developments in this way.
-We’ll be sure to keep you informed through dedicated blogs like this one and through our monthly investor updates.
+We’ll also be sure to keep you informed through dedicated Brexit blogs and our monthly investor updates.